Does Berry have a good student to faculty ratio?

-The student to faculty ratio, as well as the number of full-time vs. part-time instructors, can give you an idea of how much attention you'll receive as an individual student at Berry College.
+Use the student to faculty ratio, as well as the faculty composition to get an idea of how much attention you'll receive as an individual student at Berry.

 Above Average Student to Faculty Ratio